What is polyurethane (PUR/PIR)?

 In industrial applications, it is crucial to choose insulation materials that are both efficient and durable.
 PUR and PIR pipe insulation offer a good balance between thermal efficiency and mechanical strength, making them ideal for withstanding the demands of industrial environments.
 Both materials contribute to maintaining a stable climate, reducing energy consumption and minimizing operating costs in industrial facilities, making them an effective choice for long-term solutions.

-PUR (polyurethane foam) has a very high insulation capacity, making it extremely effective for both heat and cold insulation.
-With low thermal conductivity, PUR ensures energy savings and reduced costs.
-It is ideal for insulating buildings, pipes and technical installations where effective thermal insulation is required.
-Choose PUR for optimal protection against heat loss.
+PUR (polyurethane foam) has a high insulating capacity, which makes it effective for both heat and cold insulation.
+It ensures energy savings and lower costs with its low thermal conductivity.
+PUR is ideal for insulating buildings, pipes and technical installations where effective thermal insulation is required.
+The material also has a high strength-to-weight ratio, which makes it both strong and light.
+PUR is robust, durable and easy to handle and install.

 Recycling of polyurethane